picandocodigo/List-Category-Posts/readme.txt

 == Changelog ==

 = 0.41 =
+ * Adds options page, to set the default numberposts value globally.
  * Adds `customfield_display_name` param.
  * Adds pagination to custom template.
  * Fixes date display.
  * Adds conditions to Vagrantfile to boot faster and not repeat work.
  * Fixes exclude posts, broken when migrating from get_posts to WP_Query.

 = 0.40.1 =